TABLE OF CONTENTS

 As we will see, PCI compliance is an essential part of the electronic payment cycle.
 Recurring payment compliance is not an exception to the rule here.
 Ready to dive in?
-Let’s first take a quick look at the different ways people set up recurring payments before we discuss the nuts and bolts on how to determine if your payment process is PCI compliant.
+Let’s first take a quick look at the different ways people set up recurring payments before discussing the nuts and bolts on determining if your payment process is PCI compliant.

 Recurring Payment Types

 - ACH – The check is not an obsolete payment tool.
 Businesses can leverage this payment option by developing a strong ACH program.
 By converting to electronic check acceptance, you save the hassle of heading to the bank daily to deposit physical checks and can also set up regular and recurring debits from your customers’ bank account.
 As we’ll see, having a payment authorization form on file is mandatory to comply with both NACHA and PCI requirements.

 - Debit Card – Today, debit card payments are becoming ever more popular.
 A debit card links directly to a consumer’s checking or savings account.
 In essence, it replaces the ACH payment.
 It is a preferred payment method given you immediately know if the transaction is approved or declined, and settlement on cards is typically faster than electronic check payments.
 There is no need to have the PIN each time a transaction is sent through the electronic payment highway for authorized, recurring payments.

 - Credit Card – Similar to debit cards, credit cards are also used to set up recurring payments.
 A bank issues them, and in essence, they provide your consumer with a line of credit to make purchases of goods and services.
 An obvious downside is card payments in the recurring scenario if they do expire.
 Be sure to have a checks and balances system in place to stay ahead of attempting to debit an expired card.
 Payment authorization is also required here – no different than the other payment methods discussed.